 This characteristic is a bit harder to describe.
 High-quality chainmaille jewelry requires fairly exacting matching of wire gauge to ring diameter.
 It produces a dense weave in which the rings don’t “flop” out of positions.
 The weave should hold its shape under a variety of conditions.

 If the wire is too thin, or if the rings are too large for the wire thickness, the chain will be loose and floppy, and the weave will spread out and lose its shape.

 What you are looking for is a dense chain (a lot of rings per inch with little “air space” between them).
 However, the chain needs to be flexible enough to move fluidly.
 This is a fine line to achieve.

 Most beginning chainmaille makers don’t understand the issue of Aspect Ratio and use rings that are too large for the weave because it makes the weaving easier.
 Using too-large rings is ok for learning and practicing, but quality chainmaille jewelry reflects careful matching of ring size and wire gauge.

-Now, for comparison, here is someone else’s bracelet that is far too loose.
+Now, for comparison, here is someone else’s chain sample that is far too loose.
 Notice that the weave is almost indistinguishable.
-It won’t hold its shape when worn, and the rings will flop around unless the chain is stretched out, meaning they will hang out away from the rest of the chain.
+When the rings are too loose, the chain won’t hold its shape when worn.
+The rings will flop around unless the chain is stretched out, meaning they will hang out away from the rest of the chain, lay out flat, or bunch up.
 This bracelet would have been much better if the jeweler either used heavier wire or used smaller rings.

 Bottom line: Dense but fluid chains are worth more than jewelry that is loose with floppy rings.